 Upon acquiring the facility, however, much immediate work needed to be done.
 Over the next 15+ years, the Chorus raised nearly $3.5 million for various phases of renovation and repair -- work that still continues to this day.
 The largest effort was, in 2004-2005, the addition of a new office wing and backstage stair access, a nearly $2 million project.
 At that time, thanks to a gift from a major Chorus supporter, the facility (which had been going under the name Chorus of Westerly Performance Hall) was rededicated the George Kent Performance Hall.

 Work on Kent Hall continues even today.
-The next phase of Kent Hall's restoration is now focusing on three key areas: the "envelope of the building" (the slate roof, the gutter system, the siding, and the structure of the bell tower), the HVAC (installing and repairing systems so that the main hall is properly cooled and heated, and a long-overdue rehearsal room and lower level renovation.
+The lastest phase of restoration focused on three key areas: the "envelope of the building" (the slate roof, the gutter system, the siding, and the structure of the bell tower), the HVAC (installing and repairing systems so that the main hall is properly cooled and heated, and a long-overdue rehearsal room and lower level renovation.
 To help with this phase of efforts, the Chorus of Westerly was a named recipient of the 2014 Rhode Island Cultural Facilities Economic Bond.
 The Bond, a $30 million grant program for cultural and historic facilities, has a specific award total of $1,054,200 for the Chorus of Westerly to continue its work on Kent Hall.
-Work in this phase is expected to commence in 2016 and be completed by 2019.
+Work in this phase began in 2016 and was completed in 2020.